DomosHaidou/magedevguide/public/content/chapter4_adding-products-registry.md

 This block needs a function that returns a collection of registries from the current customer.
 Let's call our function **getCustomerRegistryCollection()**, this function will referenced in the template file we will add next

-This function looks for a logged in customer and if one exists it will retrive a collection of all the registries associated with this customer.
+This function looks for a logged in customer and if one exists it will retrieve a collection of all the registries associated with this customer.

 <script src="https://gist.github.com/amacgregor/5306447.js"></script>

 ### Template and Layout

-At this point we added the logic that we need for retriving the associated registries with the current customer, next we will do the following:
+At this point we added the logic that we need for retrieving the associated registries with the current customer, next we will do the following:

 - Add the block to the Magento layout.